ezini/Twilio-Server-Side-Nodejs/README.md

 Simple example of a Server Side Twilio js file to send call to a specific number determined by the Url GET parameter.

 # Example:
-If you have set up the server correctly, you should be able to send call.
+If you have set up the server correctly (the js file), you should be able to send call.
 Let's analyze the following url:

 http://localhost:8080/?phoneNumber=+XXXXXXXXXXX